OCA/stock-logistics-warehouse/stock_change_qty_reason/README.rst

 Stock Change Quantity Reason
 ============================

-This module was written to extend the product stock management.
-It allows to set a reason on the wizard changing product quantity
+This module extends the product stock management and allows to set a reason in the wizard when changing the product quantity.

 Bug Tracker
 ===========